-The Natural History Museum is home to the largest and most important natural history collection in the world, with over 70 million specimens, ranging from microscopic slides to mammoth skeletons.
+The Natural History Museum is home to the largest and most important natural history collection in the world, with 80 million specimens, ranging from microscopic slides to mammoth skeletons.
 But what do we gain from this vast and growing collection, and what does the future hold for this impressive data source?

 Gathered over the last 400 years, and ranging in age from the origins of the solar system to the present day, the Museum’s collections are a window to both the past and future.